 - My free course: Introduction to Machine Learning with scikit-learn

 - My videos on cross-validation and grid search

 - My lesson notebook on StandardScaler

 P.S.
 Want to master Machine Learning in Python?
-Enroll in my online course, Machine Learning with Text in Python!
+Enroll in my online course, Building an Effective Machine Learning Workflow with scikit-learn!